Scaling laws in the stellar mass distribution and the transition to homogeneity: Introduction

 \section{Introduction}

 It is claimed that we are entering the era of precision cosmology, in which the fundamental parameters of the universe are known within a few percent precision and only remains to progressively refine them \citep{PrecCosmo,PDG}.
-In addition to the global parameters of the FLRW model, we have the parameters that determine the primordial density perturbations and hence the formation of large scale structure; in particular, the amplitude of the primordial density perturbations, usually measured in terms of the present linear-theory mass dispersion on a scale of 8 $h^{-1}$Mpc, named $\s_8$.
+In addition to the global parameters of the FLRW model, we have the parameters that determine the primordial density perturbations and hence the formation of large scale structure.
+A particularly interesting parameter is the amplitude of the primordial density perturbations, usually measured in terms of the present linear-theory mass dispersion on a scale of 8 $h^{-1}$Mpc, named $\s_8$.
 The scale of 8 $h^{-1}$Mpc comes from Peebles' observation that galaxy counts on this scale have a rms fluctuation approximately equal to one \citep{Peebles}.
-In general, the mass dispersion over the length $R$, $\s(R)$, defines a scale such that $\s(R)=1$, which separates the strong clustering regime from the large-scale quasi-homogeneous mass distribution.
+In general, the mass dispersion over the length $R$, $\s(R)$, defines a scale such that $\s(R)=1$.
+This scale separates the linear and quasi-homogeneous regime of the evolution of density fluctuations from the nonlinear regime of strong clustering.

-A similar scale is the clustering length of galaxies $r_0$, such that $\xi(r_0)=1$, where $\xi(r)$ is the reduced galaxy-galaxy correlation function.
-This function is well approximated by the power law
+A similar scale is the distance $r_0$ such that $\xi(r_0)=1$, where $\xi(r)$ is the reduced galaxy-galaxy correlation function.
+Actually, this function is well approximated by the power law

 for distances not much larger than $r_0$ \citep{Peebles}.
 The scale such that \Red{the rms dispersion of galaxy counts is equal to one} is related to $r_0$ by a $\g$-dependent factor \citep{Peebles}.
 Historically, the power-law form of $\xi(r)$ was deduced from the {\em angular} positions of galaxies, yielding $\g=1.8$ and $r_0 = 4.7\,h^{-1}$Mpc \citep{Tot-Ki,Groth}.
-Nowadays, in spite of the availability of galaxy redshift surveys, the angular positions are still useful, because they are more precise and more abundant \Red{than the radial positions}, allowing better statistics.
-In particular, the angular correlation function $w(\th)$ is used, in combination with other data, for recent precision values of $\s_8$ \citep{PDG,DES}.
-The study of the Sloan Digital Sky Survey presented here also shows that the angular positions allow better statistics \Red{and longer scaling ranges} than volume-limited redshift samples.
+Nowadays, good galaxy redshift surveys are available, but the angular positions are still useful.
+In particular, the angular correlation function $w(\th)$ is used, in combination with other data, to determine precision values of $\s_8$ \citep{PDG,DES}.